 Note: many ships do not allow men to wear sandals in the dining rooms.
 Bring a casual shoe just in case.

-Women: Pack a capsule wardrobe livened up with colorful scarves and one or two sundresses. (see our Capsule Wardrobe Guide or check out my list below) Don’t forget a light sweater for over air-conditioned dining rooms.
+Women: Pack a capsule wardrobe – choose one basic color for your packing and build around that.
+Liven it up with colorful scarves and a couple of cheerful sundresses. (see our Capsule Wardrobe Guide or check out my list below) Don’t forget a light sweater for over air-conditioned dining rooms.

 My favorite easy to pack travel clothing for women

 Men: khakis, shorts, polos, all in quick-dry material, if possible.
-Dave always packs a sports coat and has NEVER worn it.
-YMMV
+Dave always packs a sports coat on our Windstar cruise vacations and has NEVER worn it, but this will be mandatory on our Seabourn cruise!

 Most ships offer laundry services but we carry Woolite packets to do some hand washing just in case.
 Pack merino wool items whenever possible to cut down on luggage volume, weight and necessary washing!